Welcome to the Pennsylvania Lake Management Society!

 Growing Greener Grants Update

-Thanks to the efforts of PALMS Executive Director and the PALMS Board of Directors, PALMS first lake best management practice mini-grant program, awarded by PA DEP in 2010 will soon be coming to a close.
+Thanks to the efforts of PALMS Executive Director and the PALMS Board of Directors, PALMS first lake best management practice mini-grant program, awarded by PA DEP in 2010 is complete.
 Although the funding provided much needed financial support for the 2011 and 2012 Annual Conferences, the primary purpose of the grant was to fund small projects aimed at improving water quality and recreational value of the Commonwealth’s lakes.
 Of twenty-two applications received, thirteen projects ranked sufficiently high in the review process to be awarded funding.
-Eight of the projects are located in the eastern region and five in the western region.
-At the time of printing we are pleased to share that eleven of the projects have been successfully completed.
-The grants have provided for approximately 1600 linear feet of shoreline stabilization and erosion control, mechanical control and/or herbicide treatment of aquatic invasive plants in 18 ponds and lakes, the establishment of approximately 70,000 ft2 of native shoreline/riparian buffers, the installation of 3 floating wetland islands to provide for nutrient uptake and additional aquatic habitat and the education of and direct participation from countless project stakeholders and volunteers.
-Thanks to a one-year, no-cost extension from PA DEP that was requested due to weather delays with some projects, the grant is schedule to close on June 30, 2013.
+Eight of the projects were located in the eastern region and five in the western region.
+The minigrants provided for approximately 1600 linear feet of shoreline stabilization and erosion control, mechanical control and/or herbicide treatment of aquatic invasive plants in 18 ponds and lakes, the establishment of approximately 70,000 square feet of native shoreline/riparian buffers, the installation of 3 floating wetland islands to provide for nutrient uptake and additional aquatic habitat and the education of and direct participation from countless project stakeholders and volunteers.

 In 2012, the PALMS Board was thrilled to be able to offer another round of mini-grants thanks to a second generous Growing Greener grant from PA DEP.
 Of twenty applications, twelve projects sufficiently addressed the PALMS ranking criteria and PA DEP priorities to be awarded mini-grants.
 Nine of the awarded projects are located in the eastern region, one in the central region and two in the western region.
 Many of the projects received high scores in the review process by addressing multiple priorities for funding in their proposed scope of work.
 Ten of the projects include riparian buffer establishment, six address invasive plant control and four will stabilize lake shorelines.